CMarcoA/CMarcoA/README.md

-## Hii'm Marco 👋 a Computer Science Undergrade @ UofManitoba�
+## Hi i'm Marco 👋 a Computer Science Undergrade @ UofManitoba�

 ## Currently
 - Getting more and more into **UI** and nerding out on the psychology behind why people click